 Jesus in the Temple

 The imaginary situation in the grocery store is very much like the situation in the Temple in Matthew 21:23-32.
 The Pharisees came up to Jesus, not while He was putting juice in His shopping cart, but while he was teaching.
-For them, some of his teachings were over the top, and they wanted to put a stop to it.
+Jesus taught without citing sources, and for them, some of his teachings were over the top.
+They wanted to put a stop to it.
 They didn’t ask him if it was fruit juice or vegetable juice, they asked him where He got His authority to teach what He did.

 It’s parallel to the imaginary situation in which they ask Him if He is holding a bottle of fruit juice or vegetable juice.
 It all depends on whether a tomato is a fruit or a vegetable.